oicr-ibc/cssscl/README.rst

 **CSSSCL** is a python package that uses Combined Sequence Similarity Scores for accurate taxonomic CLassification of long and short reads.

-Downloading and using cssscl is free, if you use cssscl or its code in your work please acknowledge cssscl by citing Borozan I, Watt S, Ferretti V. "Integrating alignment-based and alignment-free sequence similarity measures for biological sequence classification."
+Downloading and using cssscl is free, if you use cssscl or its code in your work please acknowledge cssscl by citing Borozan I, Ferretti V. "CSSSCL: a python package that uses Combined Sequence Similarity Scores for accurate taxonomic CLassification of long and short sequence reads.", Bioinformatics
-Bioinformatics.
-2015 Jan 7. pii: btv006.

 This is important for us since obtaining grants is one significant way to fund planning and implementation for our project.
 Also if you find cssscl useful in your research feel free to let us know.